simpler-env/SimplerEnv/README.md

 ## Reproducing Real-to-Sim Evaluation Results for Google Robot and WidowX

-We have provided policy inference scripts in `scripts/` to reproduce our real-to-sim evaluation results.
+We have provided policy inference scripts in `scripts/` to reproduce our Google Robot and WidowX real-to-sim evaluation results with RT-1, RT-1-X, and Octo policies.
 You can also use them as a reference to write new scripts.

-TODO: result processing
+To calculate our metrics, such as normalized rank loss, pearson correlation, and Kruskal-Wallis test, please follow the scripts in `tools/calc_metrics.py`.
+You can also use it as a reference to calculate metrics for your new environments.

+Additionally, we provide our real-to-sim evaluation videos at [this link](TODO).

 ## Adding New Real-to-Sim Evaluation Environments, Robots, and Policies